nathandaven/space-escape/README.md

 both the design atmosphere and the narrative story-line.
 We divided the work among our strengths and weaknesses and collaborated to bring to life our vision of what it might be like to escape a spaceship full of failing technology.
+Almost all art, modeling, and scripting is original work.

 For further background: [Process Esssay](https://8fdb2b80-0634-45aa-98b8-cfecd4f6659f.filesusr.com/ugd/9cda48_996eb8a907b34128bba1e1f2afacf9ff.pdf)